Module scrolls.ast

 }

-objects.
+AST instances consist of a tree of ASTNode objects.
 Each node keeps track of the token that triggered

 its generation.
 This is used primarily for informative display of errors during interpreter runtime.